All Products

 Document Center

-An account password policy manages password settings at the Windows host level.
-ApsaraDB RDS for SQL Server allows you to configure account password policies through the console or API to manage password validity periods precisely and enhance security.
+Account password policies manage password settings at the Windows host layer.
+RDS SQL Server allows you to configure account password policies through the console or API to enhance security by precisely managing password validity periods.
 By default, user account passwords never expire.
-You can configure a password policy and manually apply it to user accounts.
+You can manually apply password policies to user accounts.
 Host account passwords are valid for only 42 days by default.
-Password expiration will cause logon failures.
-We recommend that you configure a password policy in advance.
-The policy will be automatically applied to host accounts without manual configuration.
+Password expiration causes logon failures.
+We recommend that you configure password policies in advance.
+Host accounts automatically apply these policies without manual configuration.

 Prerequisites